ellisp/blog-source/_posts/2018-10-27-dice-games.md

 So if Player A can convince B to have an even odds bet ("let's both put in a dollar and whoever wins gets it all"), and to keep playing the game all night (with A always being allowed to start), they'll come out on average about 9c better for each round they've played.

-The converse doesn't hold true; just having choices doesn't mean there is skill involved.
+The converse of "no choices means no skill" doesn't hold true; just having choices doesn't mean there is skill involved.
 Consider if, perhaps as part of distracting B from the scam, A introduces a variant.
 Before each roll, the player has to decide whether to use a red or a blue die.
 We have choice, but no impact on the game; it remains a game of pure chance.
 Doubtless silly superstitions ("red always works for me after midnight!") and rituals ("baby needs new shoes!") will evolve, and possibly links to political preferences, but the maths of the game doesn't change.

 My hunch is that for psychological reasons players will focus on the things they can control unless they have discipline of iron.
 I imagine this has been researched, but looking into that will be for another day.